lucasteles/SharpSteer2/readme.md

 ### Nuget

-SharpSteer2 is [available](https://www.nuget.org/packages/SharpSteer2/) as a nuget package.
-Package releases use [semantic versioning](http://semver.org/).
+SharpSteer is [available](https://www.nuget.org/packages/SharpSteer/) as a nuget package.

 ### Documentation